AlexRRR/docker-for-non-techies/README.md

 Now this Chef was really smart, and he decided since they had more space, the could install *new* kinds of Restaurants inside the same building, so they would make division walls inside, make entry doors, install new furniture, new piping, new heating, new kitchen, etc.

+This was fine, they could now make a better use of the space, but it was getting harder and harder to get all Restaurants to be exactly alike.

 ### Expansion

 The Restaurants were a huge success, and they began to create a franchise.
 They would give a the new franchise owners a list of *exactly* the things each Restaurants should have, the furniture, the size of the kitchen.
-And when done, the cooks of the franchise would *execute* the very detailed recipe and server it to the customers.
+And when done, the cooks of the franchise would *execute* the very detailed recipe and serve it to their customers.

-At first it was easy to very the quality of the dishes but as the franchise grew it became exponentially more dificult for the Chef to know exactly what was being served.
+At first it was easy to very the quality of the dishes but as the franchise grew it became exponentially more difficult for the Chef to know exactly what was being served.

 ### The Lasagne Bolognese